Brick Sizes, Shapes, Types, and Grades

 Brick Orientation

 The diagrams below represent the orientations for bricks as they are laid in walls.
 The red face is the face that is exposed.
-Different orientations are combined to create brick bonds.
+Different orientations are combined to create bond patterns.

 Even though the bricks are laid in any of the six orientations below, brick walls are always dimensioned as if they are laid in the stretcher orientation.